anovio1/tambak/RustLib/.mds/mod.rs.md

 //!
 This module serves as the public API and dispatcher for the collection of all
 //! pure, stateless compression and decompression kernels.
 //!
 //!
-It declares all kernel sub-modules and provides a single, unified `dispatch`
-//! function for both encoding and decoding.
-This dispatcher is the sole entry
-//! point for the `pipeline::executor`.
-It takes an operation definition from the
+Its primary responsibility is to centralize all type-casting logic.
+It takes
+//! raw byte buffers from the executor, safely converts them to the appropriate
-//! pipeline plan and calls the appropriate generic kernel implementation.
+//! typed slices, and then calls the correct generic kernel implementation.

 use serde_json::Value;
 use crate::error::PhoenixError;